nightwolf3140/ZestCode/.github/README.md

 # ZestCode

 > [!IMPORTANT]
-> ZestCode is under heavy development, and we'd greatly appreciate any contributors!
-Consider joining our [Discord Server](https://discord.gg/vNMXCvVwdY) if you are interested.
+> ZestCode is unfortunately no longer in development as of July 30th, 2025.
+However you can still join the [Discord Server](https://discord.gg/vNMXCvVwdY) if you wish.
+Thank you to everone who supported this project.

 ZestCode is a truly open-source framework for the VEX V5.
 It's a PROS fork, and exists to address some PROS issues, particularly in reliability, tooling, and community input.